RSalem07/nuxeo-node-custom-importer/README.md

 ## Usage

-    $ nuxeo-importer [options] local-path remote-path
+    $ nuxeo-custom-importer [options] local-path remote-path

 Recursively import the files and directories of `local-path` to the `remote-path` on a Nuxeo Platform instance.

 Options are:

-- `--baseURL`: the base URL of the Nuxeo Platform instance
+- `-b, --baseURL`: the base URL of the Nuxeo Platform instance
-- `--username`: the username to use to connect to the server
+- `-u, --username`: the username to use to connect to the server
-- `--password`: the password to use to connect to the server
+- `-p, --password`: the password to use to connect to the server
+- `-m, --maxConcurrentRequests`: Maximum number of concurrent requests.
+Default to 5.
-- `--verbose`: verbose output
+- `-v, --verbose`: verbose output

 ## Sample